cmd2001/build-edk2-gvtd/readme.md

 **Due to loading order of efis in OVMF image during QEMU-KVM runtime, this method (the method using only OpROM) may lead to a blurry screen, or just prevent screen from lighting up.
 In this case, please switch to previous method.**

-To dig deeper into this issue, it is caused by reserving stolen memory for iGPU at inappropriate place.
+To dig deeper into this issue, it is caused by reserving stolen memory for iGPU at inappropriate address.
 As PVE tend to add OpRom used in the vm configuration to the tail of its own OVMF_CODE image, the `IgdAssignmentDxe.efi` from our OpRom, which reserves stolen memory region for iGPU, is executed after all `xxxDxe.efi`s from `OVMF_CODE`, which is different from what happens when booting a real(physical) machine with iGPU.

 In this case, as some `xxxDxe.efi`s from `OVMF_CODE` may also allocate memory region for other virtual devices, the stolen memory reserved for iGPU may be allocated behind the address its expected to be, causing iGPU use inappropriate memory region(the memory region allocated for other devices) and a blurry or black screen.